tsujamin/digi-approval/scope/work_scope.md

 **What follows is a list of functionality inclusions that are considered "in scope" for the project.
 However, due to time constraints, *not everything may make it into this first iteration of the system*.**

 ### Initial Proposal Inclusions ###
-+ The system will be modeled on workflows with various stages.
++ The system will be modelled on workflows with various stages.
 Stages can involve the customer providing relevant documents, can lapse or continue after a specified period of time and can contain sub-workflows.
 Transitioning from one stage to another can emit notifications to the appropriate parties.
 + Administrators will be provided with a management interface where workflows can be created and modified.
 Such workflows will be rendered as flowcharts for comparison and verification against the corresponding directorate procedures.
 + Managers will be provided an interface which summaries pending applications and allows them to be assigned to a relevant and available approver.
 + Approvers will be provided an interface where they can communicate with and view/process the application of their customers.